-The taking of a buccal sample
+2 The taking of a DNA sample

-- 2 (1) The authorised person must supervise the taking of a buccal sample from a person who is required to submit such sample, and who requests to take the sample himself or herself. - (2) The person who consents that the buccal sample may be taken, must, in the presence of a witness, before the buccal sample is taken, confirm his or her consent in writing by signing the form, which is included in the DNA reference (buccal) collection kit. - (3) The DNA reference (buccal) collection kit must be used to collect the buccal sample. - (4) In the absence of a buccal sample or upon a specific request of a person from whom the sample is required, a control blood sample may be taken by a registered medical practitioner or registered nurse. - (5) Personnel protective clothing must be worn when a buccal sample is collected from any person.
-The personnel protective clothing provided in the DNA reference (buccal) collection kit must be disposed of by placing these items in the original packaging (pouch) of the kit, which in turn must be attached to the evidence sealing bag containing the DNA reference sample. - (6) A victim of a sexual offence must be taken to a registered medical practitioner or registered nurse for the medico-legal examination. - (7) The appropriate evidence collection kit for examining a victim of a sexual offence must be handed to the registered medical practitioner in order to collect the forensic evidence.
-The investigating officer must ensure that the evidence collection kits are submitted for forensic DNA analysis within 30 days after the examination. - (8) Only a registered medical practitioner or registered nurse may take intimate samples from any person. - (9) The authorised person must take the buccal sample immediately after the fingerprints of the person are taken.
+- (1) The authorised person must supervise the taking of a buccal sample from a person who is required to submit such sample, and who requests to take the sample himself or herself. - (2) The DNA reference (buccal) collection kit must be used to collect the buccal sample.

+- (3) In the absence of a buccal sample or upon a specific request of a person from whom the sample is required, a control blood sample may be taken by a registered medical practitioner or registered nurse. - (4) The personnel protective clothing provided in the DNA reference (buccal) collection kit must be worn by the authorised person when a buccal sample is collected from any person.
+The personnel protective clothing provided in the DNA reference (buccal) collection kit must be disposed of by placing these items in the original packaging (pouch) of the kit, which in turn must be attached to the evidence sealing bag containing the DNA reference sample. - (5) A victim of a sexual offence must be taken to a registered medical practitioner or registered nurse for the medico-legal examination. - (6) The appropriate evidence collection kit for examining a victim of a sexual offence must be handed to the registered medical practitioner in order to collect the forensic evidence.
+The investigating officer must ensure that the evidence collection kits are submitted to the Forensic Science Laboratory for forensic DNA analysis as soon as possible, but in any event within 30 days after the examination. - (7) Only a registered medical practitioner or registered nurse may take intimate samples from any person. - (8) The authorised person must take the buccal sample immediately after the fingerprints of the person have been taken.

-The keeping of records in respect of collected buccal and crime scene samples 3 (1) Samples taken from an arrested person
+The keeping of records in respect of collected buccal and crime scene samples

-- (a) When a buccal sample is collected from an arrested person, the DNA Reference (buccal) Collection kit must be utilized and his or her fingerprints must be taken on form SAPS 76. - (b) The unique barcode form reference number of the DNA Reference (buccal) Collection kit must be recorded on form SAPS 76 and on the collection form (provided with the DNA Reference (buccal) Collection kit).
-The original collection form must be filed in the docket and the copy of the form, together with the buccal sample, must be placed in the evidence sealing bag. - (c) The collection form (provided with the DNA Reference (buccal) Collection kit) must be completed before the sample is actually taken. - (d) The form SAPS 76, the barcode number on the evidence sealing bag and the unique barcode reference number of the DNA Reference (buccal) Collection kit and the particulars of person from whom the buccal sample was taken, must immediately be captured on the CAS/ICDMS system. - (e) The following contact particulars of the arrested person, where available, must be captured on the ICDMS system once a sample has been taken: - (i) cell phone number; - (ii) email address; and - (ii) postal address.
+- (1) Samples taken from an arrested person - (a) When a buccal sample is collected from an arrested person, the DNA Reference (buccal) Collection kit must be utilised and his or her fingerprints must be taken on form SAPS 76. - (b) The unique barcode form reference number of the DNA Reference (buccal) Collection kit must be recorded on form SAPS 76 and on the collection form (provided with the DNA Reference (buccal) Collection kit).
+The original collection form must be filed in the docket and the copy of the form, together with the buccal sample, must be placed in the evidence sealing bag. - (c) The collection form (provided with the DNA Reference (buccal Collection kit) must be completed before the sample is actually taken.

+- (d) The form SAPS 76, the barcode number on the evidence sealing bag and the unique barcode reference number of the DNA Reference (buccal) Collection kit and the particulars of the person from whom the buccal sample was taken, must immediately be captured on the CAS/ICDMS system after the sample was taken.

+- (e) The following contact particulars of the arrested person, where available, must be captured on the CAS/ICDMS system once a sample had been taken:

+- (i) cell phone number;

+- (ii) email address; and

+- (iii) postal or residential address.